-In these fleeting warm, sunny months in the Northwest, kids go bananas for a scoop of mint chocolate chip with rainbow sprinkles.
-Here are five local, independent ice creameries to help you savor summer.
+In these fleeting warm, sunny months in the Northwest, kids go bananas for a scoop of mint chocolate chip ice cream with rainbow sprinkles.
+Here are five local ice cream shops in Seattle to help you savor summer.

 Fremont’s Bluebird soda fountain serves homemade ice cream scoops and sundaes, plus floats made with soda brewed fresh in kid-approved flavors like snickerdoodle.
 Grab a stool at an authentic, 80-year-old gooseneck soda fountain from a pharmacy on Second and Yesler that owner Josh Reynolds had painstakingly sourced and restored to its original glory. bluebirdseattle.com

 Start with a fudge brownie swirl sundae and end with a game of pinball during a dessert run to Full Tilt’s White Center flagship.
 The ice cream shop’s Columbia City outpost also buzzes with kids licking big, fun flavors like peanut butter and jelly and horchata.
 Plus vegan picks — and plenty of old-school video games. fulltilticecream.com

 A cookbook and five locations later, Molly Moon Neitzel is credited with kicking off the specialty ice cream craze that’s swept Seattle in recent years.
 Some flavors, like balsamic strawberry and salted caramel, haven’t changed since day one.
 Others rotate seasonally, like blueberry lemon custard, orchard blondie, blackberry sorbet and vegan coconut raspberry. mollymoonicecream.com